NurdauletYN/overfit-app-site/index.md

 ## 📬 Support

-For help, contact us at: **support@overfit.app**
+For help, contact us at: n.yerkinbekov@gmail.com

-Or reach out through GitHub Issues in our [official repository](https://github.com/YOUR_USERNAME/overfit-app-site).

----

 © 2025 Overfit.
 All rights reserved.